 3. Click on the Connection Tab

 4. Click on the down arrow of the pull down window and select RiverNet

 5. Click on the Navigation Tab

 6. In the Page window, select Start Page

 7. In the Address window, enter https://www.rivnet.net

 9. See the Email handout for Internet Explorer for setting up your email

 Getting Connected for the 1st time:

-From you desktop, double Click on the Shortcut to RiverNet Icon (Yellow
+From you desktop, double Click on the Shortcut to RiverNet Icon (Yellow Telephone)

 You should hear your modem initialize, dial out and connect to the RiverNet Server.
 Once connected to the Server you can open Microsoft Internet Explorer by double clicking on the Internet Explorer Icon (globe with magnifying glass) and begin surfing the World Wide Web!